alfateam/orange-orm/README.md

 - **Concise API**: With a concise and developer-friendly API, RDB enables you to interact with your database using simple and expressive syntax.
 - **No Code Generation Required**: Enjoy full IntelliSense, even in table mappings, without the need for cumbersome code generation.
 - **TypeScript and JavaScript Support**: RDB fully supports both TypeScript and JavaScript, allowing you to leverage the benefits of static typing and modern ECMAScript features.
-- **Works in the Browser**: RDB even works in the browser through hosting in Express, giving you the flexibility to build web applications with ease.
+- **Works in the Browser**: You can securely use RDB in the browser by utilizing the Express.js plugin, which serves to safeguard sensitive database credentials from exposure at the client level.
+This method mirrors a traditional REST API, augmented with advanced TypeScript tooling for enhanced functionality.

 This is the _Modern Typescript Documentation_.
 Are you looking for the [_Classic Documentation_](https://github.com/alfateam/rdb/blob/master/docs/docs.md) ?